-The procedure of shares dematerialisation starts with the opening of Demat Account and proceeds with the submission of all the physical share certificates which further get credited in your Demat account.
+The procedure of shares dematerialisation starts with the opening of the Demat Account and proceeds with the submission of all the physical share certificates which further get credited to your Demat account.

 Let's understand the process of dematerialisation step-by-step.
 Steps for dematerialisation of shares

 Step 1.
 Get a Demat Account opened in your name & account number with a Depository Participant (DP) i.e. an agent between the depository and the shareholder.

 Step 2.
 Submit Demat Request Form (DRF) along with all your physical share certificates, you want to get dematerialised, to the DP whose depository services you have availed.